 Here are the four most common misconceptions I hear from clients regarding prenatal exercise:

 - Keep your heart rate UNDER 140bpm while exercising.
-There ONCE was a guideline–in 1984–from the American College of Obstetricians and Gynecologists (ACOG) that stated pregnant women should monitor their heart rate response while exercising.
+There ONCE was a guideline–in 1984–from the American Congress of Obstetricians and Gynecologists (ACOG) that stated pregnant women should monitor their heart rate response while exercising.
 This guideline was revised in 1994.

 FACT: There are many variables that will affect an individual’s heart rate—age, fitness level, stage of pregnancy, hydration, resting heart rate, exercise intensity, exercise duration, type of exercise, and good ol’ genetics.
 CURRENT guidelines state that a pregnant women’s perception of how hard she is working using the Borg Rating of Perceived Exertion (RPE) scale, or talk test is a better index of exercise intensity than heart rate response.
 If you can still talk while you are exercising, you are exercising at a desired intensity during pregnancy.

 - Don’t start a new exercise program during pregnancy.